Careers in Aquatic Life Sciences

 Transferable skills

 To ensure its long-term viability, aquaculture requires a range of complementary skills.
 We are committed to supporting the development of an environmentally responsible, sustainable, and prosperous aquaculture industry.
-To that end, we offer a series of short training courses covering the cross-disciplinary knowledge relevant to the aquaculture sector.
+To that end, we offer a series of short training courses covering cross-disciplinary knowledge related to the aquaculture sector.

 MICRO CERTIFICATION – Design of a Recirculating Aquaculture System (RAS)

-A recirculating aquaculture system (RAS ) is a set of water treatment components that enable the reuse of water in fish farming.
+A recirculating aquaculture system (RAS ) is a set of water treatment components that enable the reuse of water in aquaculture.
 This 4-day training course provides an understanding of the components of an RAS and an introduction to its design.

 MICRO CERTIFICATION – Starting an Aquaculture Business: The Keys to Success